 # Students must seek approval from the Discipline of Accounting to include this unit as an elective for their major.

-The units ACCT3098 and ACCT3099 are worth three credit points each.
+Note: The units ACCT3098 and ACCT3099 are worth three credit points each.
 If students wish to include these units as part of their major, they would need to complete at least five elective units of study to meet elective requirements.
 CLAW2201 requires the completion of additional prerequisites outside the prerequisite units listed for this major.

 Professional accreditation in Accounting